Chu–Han Contention: Battle of Chenggao and the Treaty of Hong Canal

 On the southern front, Liu Bang's forces started building supply routes from Xingyang to Aocang (northwest of Xingyang, Henan).
 In 204 BCE, after sustaining losses from Chu attacks on the routes, Liu Bang's forces ran short of supplies so Liu Bang negotiated for peace with Xiang Yu and agreed to cede the lands east of Xingyang to Xiang Yu.
 Xiang Yu wanted to accept Liu Bang's offer, but Fan Zeng advised him to reject and use the opportunity to destroy Liu Bang.
 Xiang Yu changed his mind, pressed the attack on Xingyang and besieged Liu Bang's forces inside the city.
 Liu Bang heeded Chen Ping's suggestion to bribe Xiang Yu's men with 40,000 catties of gold for them to spread rumours that Fan Zeng had betrayed Xiang Yu.
 Xiang Yu fell for the ruse and dismissed Fan Zeng.

 In late 204 BCE, while Xiang Yu was away suppressing the rebellion in Qi, Li Yiji had advised Liu Bang to use the opportunity to attack Xiang Yu.
 Liu Bang's forces conquered Chenggao and defeated the Chu army led by Cao Jiu near the Si River.
 Liu Bang's forces advanced further until they reached Guangwu (present-day Guangwu Town, Xingyang, Henan).
-Chu forces led by Zhongli Mo were trapped by Han forces at the east of Xingyang.
-Following Han Xin's victory at the Battle of Wei River, the Chu forces' morale fell and they ran short of supplies months later.
+Chu forces led by Zhongli Mo were trapped by Han forces to the east of Xingyang.
+Following Han Xin's victory at the Battle of Wei River, the Chu forces' morale fell, and they ran short of supplies months later.
 Xiang Yu had no choice but to request to make peace with Liu Bang and release Liu Bang's family members, whom he had been holding hostage.
-Xiang Yu and Liu Bang then agreed to a ceasefire at the Treaty of Hong Canal, which divided China into east and west under the Chu and Han domains respectively.
+Xiang Yu and Liu Bang then agreed to a ceasefire at the Treaty of Hong Canal, which divided China into east and west under the Chu and Han domains, respectively.